JHU-Delivery-Robot/firmware-avr/README.md

 level makefiles.

 - `make all` to compile all firmware and examples
+  - Add `V=0` to target list see raw compiler commands for ease of debugging.
+    (i.e. `make V=0 all`).
 - Regular targets:
   - TBD
 - Special targets
   - `make compiledb` - to make the compilation info file for vscode and other LSP supporting IDEs.
-Must be rerun after any makefile change to propagate the changes
+Must be rerun after any makefile change to propagate the changes.
+Add the `-w` option on Mac.
   - `make clean` - remove all compilation artefacts except for vendor libraries
   - `make libclean` - remove compiled vendor libs
 - Options:
   - `CONFIG=[profile]` - Applies sets of compilation flags for specific usecases.
     Valid profiles are: